Mornico Losana

 Mornico Losana (Murnigh in Oltrepò dialect) is a comune (municipality) in the Province of Pavia, in the Italian region of Lombardy.
-It is located about 50 km south of Milan and about 20km south of Pavia.
-As of 31 December 2020, it had a population of 600 people and covered an area of 8.2km².
+It is located about 50 km south of Milan and about 20 km south of Pavia.
+As of 31 December 2020, it had a population of 600 people and covered an area of 8.2 km2.
 The name of the comune derives from its two largest neighborhoods: Mornico and Losana.

 Geography

 Mornico Losana is formed by hills of the Oltrepò Pavese region, stretching its territory between the valleys of Verzate and Val Sorda streams.
 On the top of the highest hill of the comune, the castle rises.

 It is divided in the fractions of: